 If 90+ days out, canceling a registration results in a full refund minus a $50 handling fee.
 If 46-90 days out, 65% refund.
 If 30-45 days out, 50% refund.
 If fewer than 30 days out, there is no refund available.
 If you are sick, or have been exposed to someone with Covid-19, we will give you a full refund.
 Please stay home.

 Smoking is restricted to specific areas.
 Smokers are asked to be very aware of potential fire danger in the windy Columbia Gorge.
 Discreet consumption of alcoholic beverages is permitted in opaque mugs only.
 Students may not drink during class or in the dining room.

 This year visitors for meals and at evening events will not being allowed.
-You can have a friend or family member help you unpack and pack up at week’s end but be sure everyone in your party has a mask and follows all CDC protocols.
+You can have a friend or family member help you unpack and pack up at week’s end.

 We welcome people of all abilities, but please note, the Creative Arts Community does not have the capacity to help participants that need assistance to get around campus.
 Due to its rustic nature, independent mobility skills are required to navigate the grounds at Menucha.
-Contract the registrar if you have concerns about mobility on the Menucha grounds.
+Contract Lori (firstname.lastname@example.org) if you have concerns about mobility on the Menucha grounds.

 - Studio workshop hours are 9:00 am to noon and 1:00 pm to 4:00 pm plus a short orientation Sunday evening.

 - Instructors are officially off “work” at 4:00 pm and the studios remain open for use 24 hours each day.